Efficient Gradient-Enhanced Bayesian Optimizer with Comparisons to Conjugate-Gradient and Quasi-Newton Optimizers for Unconstrained Local Optimization: Introduction

 Application of Bayesian optimizers to local optimization problems has been limited since they are typically used for global optimization \cite{shahriari_taking_2016}.
 Mortished $\etal$ applied a gradient-enhanced Bayesian optimizer to a local optimization problem and found it to be more computationally efficient than using a genetic algorithm \cite{mortished_aircraft_2016}.
 March $\etal$ used a gradient-enhanced Bayesian optimizer to perform local optimization of structural and aerodynamic problems \cite{march_gradient-based_2011}.
 In both cases, the local Bayesian optimization frameworks that were used encountered ill-conditioned gradient-enhanced covariance matrices.

-This paper presents a framework that enables gradient-enhanced Bayesian optimizer to be competitive with quasi-Newton optimizers for local unconstrained optimization.
+This paper presents a framework that enables gradient-enhanced Bayesian optimizer to be competitive with conjugate-gradient and quasi-Newton optimizers for local unconstrained optimization.
 The optimizers are compared based on the total number of function evaluations that are needed to reduce the optimality, \ie the $L_2$ norm of the gradient, by 10 orders of magnitude.
 This metric is used to identify which optimizer is more efficient for problems where the computational cost of the function evaluations is significantly higher than that of the computational cost of the optimization algorithm.

 The objective of this paper is to present a versatile optimization framework that expands the effective use of Bayesian optimizers from global to local optimization problems.
-Specifically, the goal of this paper is to demonstrate that Bayesian optimizers require no more function evaluations than quasi-Newton optimizers to achieve deep convergence for local optimization problems with accurate gradients.
-Furthermore, for problems with inaccurate gradients, the goal is for the Bayesian optimizer to more consistently achieve deeper convergence with fewer function evaluations relative to quasi-Newton optimizers.
-A following paper will expand the optimization framework from this paper to enable Bayesian optimizers to be applied efficiently to nonlinearly constrained local optimization problems.
+Specifically, the goal of this paper is to demonstrate that Bayesian optimizers require no more function evaluations than conjugate-gradient and quasi-Newton optimizers to achieve deep convergence for local optimization problems with accurate gradients.
+Furthermore, for problems with inaccurate gradients, the goal is for the Bayesian optimizer to more consistently achieve deeper convergence with fewer function evaluations relative to conjugate-gradient and quasi-Newton optimizers.
+The number of function evaluations is used as the metric to compare optimizers since this is what drives the overall computational cost for many practical engineering problems.
+For example, aerodynamic shape optimization requires expensive computational fluid dynamics simulations that can take several minutes or even hours to perform, which is several orders of magnitude longer than the time required for an optimizer to select the next point in the design space to evaluate.

+Many optimization problems of interest contain nonlinear constraints \cite{nocedal_numerical_2006,martins_engineering_2021}.
+While this paper is focused on local unconstrained optimization, its framework can be generalized for application to nonlinearly constrained local optimization problems \cite{marchildon_framework_2025}.
+Furthermore, the framework from this paper has also been used to perform nonlinearly constrained aerodynamic shape optimization \cite{marchildon_gradient-enhanced_2024}.